benbeiers/data-blog/content/post/stock-sundays-11:15:20/index.md

 ---
 title: Stock Sundays - 11/15/2020
 subtitle: A foray into algorithmic trading
-summary: Each week, I post large-cap stocks poised for a strong week using a technicals-based algorithm
+summary: Each week, I post large-cap stocks poised for a strong week using a technicals-based algorithm.
 authors:
 - admin
 tags: ["Stock Sundays"]